dallascard/scrapers/chron_am/README.txt

 Then run make_ocr_untar_script.py, which will create a bash script to untar the .txt files from all the downloaded files You can then delete the .tar.bz2 files

-Finally, run download_jsons.py to download the meta-data files for each downloaded paper
+Run download_jsons.py to download the meta-data for each batch